jonidacali/InstaLikeApp/README.md

 * Show latest 2 comments
 * Display photo with same proportions and style as instagram
 * Circular View of the profile Images
+* Display a default placeholder graphic for each image during loading